ubccpsc/310/readings/TestabilityAssertions.md

 #### Controllability

 Tests dynamically execute the system.
-If the CUT cannot be programmatically controlled, an automated test cannot be written for it.
+If the system/code under test (SUT/CUT) cannot be programmatically controlled, an automated test cannot be written for it.
 There is often a controllability tradeoff between what code it is *possible* to write a test for and what code it is *efficient* to write a test for.
 For example, if you build a large system that embeds all of its logic tightly with its interface it can be impractical to validate how the system works without writing UI-tests, which are error prone and expensive.

 #### Observability